 All-weather tires have unique treads that are excellent at holding the road whether you’re on dry pavement, wet roads, dirt roads, or somewhat snowy roads.
 These tires have deep grooves which help to reduce hydroplaning on wet roads.
 Plus, they’re fairly flexible for dirt roads and that flexibility helps a bit in the snow.
 That said, they aren’t as flexible as their winter cousins.

 Improved traction for most surfaces: All-weather tires are great for mud, normal roads, rain, you name it.
 And they’re decent on ice and snow.
-If you’re constantly travelling over different terrain and in different temperatures, then you’ll love the versatility of all-weather tires.
+If you’re constantly traveling over different terrain and in different temperatures, then you’ll love the versatility of all-weather tires.

 A year-round solution: All-weather tires can remain on your vehicle year round.
 That’s good news if you don’t have time to swap out your tires every time a storm moves through.